BREACH/TRIGGERBlog

 Ready to Stay on Top of 8-K Filings?

 Manual monitoring of SEC filings is slow and error-prone.
-BreachTrigger alerts your IR, cyber, and MSSP teams to material 8-K cybersecurity disclosures filed by competitors and peers in real time—so you can benchmark disclosure practices, stay informed of industry threats, and catch regulatory or market-moving incidents before they hit the news.
+BreachTrigger alerts your IR, cyber, and MSSP teams to material 8-K cybersecurity disclosures filed by competitors and peers in real time, so you can benchmark disclosure practices, stay informed of industry threats, and catch regulatory or market-moving incidents before they hit the news.

 Learn how IR professionals and cyber insurance underwriters use BreachTrigger to monitor 8-K Item 1.05 filings: Explore BreachTrigger.

-Last updated: June 28, 2026.
-SEC guidance referenced as of the 2023 final rule on Form 8-K Item 1.05 cybersecurity disclosure (effective December 2023).
+Last updated: August 5, 2026.
+SEC guidance referenced against SEC Release No. 33-11216, the 2023 final rule on Form 8-K Item 1.05 cybersecurity disclosure (effective September 5, 2023; compliance required beginning December 18, 2023 for most filers).